CrazyRedMachine/LUFAHybridFightstick/README.md

 Analog sticks can be used by wiring them to the arduino analog inputs.

-In this case the DPAD modes are inactive (dpad will always remain in HAT mode regardless of DPAD mode)
+In this case the DPAD modes are inactive (dpad will always remain in HAT mode regardless of DPAD mode).

+**Important**: There is an auto-calibration of the analog ranges during execution, which means that you should move the sticks around before they respond properly.
+By holding the 2 analog clicks while plugging the controller you enter "persistent calibration mode" which will write calibration values to the EEPROM.

+So the workflow for first run should be :

+- Plug the controller **while holding the two analog clicks** (this is only needed the first time you flash the firmware)
+- Move both analogs around for several full rotations (so that the arduino can learn what are your analog ranges)
+- Unplug the controller (to exit calibration mode)

+Congrats, your analog sticks should respond properly from now on :)

 ### Simulated home button